fkapsahili/datavislab/MusicData/README.md

 ## Sample Information Visualization

 When preparing visualizations for an audience (for a report, a company presentation, a Web page, ...), attention must be paid to many details.
 You therefore want to have control over the details of your generated charts.
 A very prominent data vis library used in the Python community is **matplotlib**.
 It is by the way the vis library under the hood of pandas plotting functionality.
-Pandas internaly calls matplotlib functions to create charts.
+Pandas internally calls matplotlib functions to create charts.

 Matplotlib has many plotting methods that make nearly any kind of chart imaginable (an exception is the visualization of hierarchical data like tree structures).
-Via an object-oriented interface you have control over all apects of data charts (layout, size, color, text, fonts, axis, ticks, etc.).
+Via an object-oriented interface you have control over all aspects of data charts (layout, size, color, text, fonts, axis, ticks, etc.).
 This makes matplotlib very powerful but not easy to learn.
 Take this as a challenge ...

 ### Styling